radian-software/straight.el/README.md

 * `straight-vc-git-default-clone-depth`: the default value for the `:depth` keyword.
 It can be either the symbol `full` or an integer, and defaults to `full`.
 Setting this variable to a small integer will reduce the size of repositories.
-Note that this variable does *not* affect packages whose versions are locked.
+This variable affects all packages, even those whose versions are locked.

 ##### Deprecated `:upstream` keyword